bnarath/YouTube_Trending/README.md

-Many data frames are created with this data for various analyses and model building.
-Because of the file size limits in GitHub, they are uploaded [here](https://drive.google.com/drive/folders/1ovyTyDPmwY9NIAqOC7C4y1SWwoec3Nmj?usp=sharing) as a pickle files.
+Many dataframes were created with this data for various analyses and model building.
+Because of the file size limits in GitHub, the dataframes were uploaded [here](https://drive.google.com/drive/folders/1ovyTyDPmwY9NIAqOC7C4y1SWwoec3Nmj?usp=sharing) as a pickle files.
 Please refer the table below for the details on the files.

 <img src="youtube-trending/Image/FileNames.png" alt="Data_Modelling" width="1000"/>